vyner-stack/vyner-stack/README.md

 - 👋 Hi, I’m @vyner-stack
-- 👀 I’m interested in you
+- 👀 I’m interested in learning new script
 - 🌱 I’m currently learning linux
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... t.me/DrkFlash

 <!---
 vyner-stack/vyner-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.